 Still, FetLife is not the be-all and end-all.
 Pervs who know more about IT than I do tell me it’s riddled with security problems; it charges money for access to certain features; profile editing is clunky at best; and it’s not well integrated with other social media.
 I personally don’t use the site to promote the events or groups that I run, because every time I’ve tried, the lack of privacy settings has made it impossible to avoid dealing with various pain-in-the-ass situations; and while I have a profile there, my participation in groups and my use of various other features is limited.
 If you can handle the potential lack of privacy, then it’s a good place to put up a profile if only for the reason that you can use it as a sort of online CV, so that people you meet can go see you there.
 But I would caution you not to make it the centre of your pervy existence.
 Go meet real people in real-life places.
 Use FetLife as a tool, not as a place to live.
 And be careful with what information you share there, as it’s not nearly as private as it seems.

 And then there’s always good ol’ Google.
 Try “BDSM” and the name of your town.
-Chances are you’ll come across a listing of real-life groups.
+Chances are you’ll come across a listing of real-life groups and events.
 Now go have fun!

 Okay, are you the geeky bookworm type?
 Yeah, me too.
 I have more BDSM 101 books than I can count, and people just keep publishing them.
 We’re sorely lacking in books that address more advanced topics, but if you’re a beginner, there are about a bajillion books out there for you to try.
 The following are just my top picks.
 That doesn’t mean they’re perfect – each one has its flaws.
 But they are great places to start.
 Read them and think critically!